-Remember, fasting is a spiritual discipline practised regularly by all Orthodox Christians.
-During most fasts, we avoid meat, fish, eggs, and dairy products.
+Definition of fasting way for us to draw closer to our Lord Jesus Christ."
+Remember, fasting is a spiritual discipline, practised regularly by all Orthodox Christians.
+During most fasts we avoid meat, fish, eggs, and dairy products.
 We might also abstain from sweets and other treats, as well as certain activities that may distract us from God, like social media, video games, or shopping.
-It is especially important during the fasts to avoid doing and saying things that are sinful, as those things separate us from God.
-As St. John Chrysostom says, "The fast should be kept not by the mouth alone but also by the eye, the ear, the feet, the hands, and all the members of the body."
-As Orthodox Christians, we fast every Wednesday and Friday throughout the year and before receiving Holy Communion.
-Fasting before Holy Communion is a way to prepare to receive Christ in the Eucharist and to remind us of our hunger for Him.
-Wednesday prayers and fasting are dedicated to St. Mary, the Mother of God, as a time to ask for her intercession (prayers on our behalf).
-Friday prayers and fasting are dedicated to Jesus Christ's crucifixion.
-The liturgical calendar of the Orthodox Church includes many fast periods as well as feast days, beginning with the Feast of Sanctification of the Church (Kudosh Eetho).
-Learning Outcome Check What are the five canonical (obligatory) fasts?
+It is especially important during the fasts to avoid doing and saying things that are sinful, because those things separate us from God.
+As St. John Chrysostom says, "The fast should be kept not by the mouth alone but also by the eye, the ear, the feet, the hands and all the members of the body."
+As Orthodox Christians, we fast on most Wednesdays and Fridays, and always before receiving Holy Communion.
+Fasting before Holy Communion is to prepare to receive Christ and reminds us of our hunger for Him.
+Wednesdays are dedicated to St. Mary to ask for intercession (prayers on our behalf) from the

+Theotokos (Mother of God).
+Fridays are dedicated to Jesus Christ's Crucifixion.